rajath95/KNN-Classifier/README.md

 # KNN-Classifier

-A Font Classifier making use of KNN Classification to classify different images of numbers
+An Image Classifier making use of K Nearest Neighbors algorithm to classify different images of numbers.